Net neutrality supporters vow a reboot after FCC pulls plug

 Amazon and many of the biggest Silicon Valley giants rallied support to preserve the net neutrality rules, arguing that without them, ISPs could become the gatekeepers of information and at consumers' expense.

-But FCC Chairman Ajit Pai, the former Verizon executive who led the drive to repeal the rules, told NBC News that those fears were ungrounded.
+But FCC Chairman Ajit Pai, a former Verizon executive who led the drive to repeal the rules, told NBC News that those fears were ungrounded.

 In cases of bad conduct, he said, the FCC remains the "cop on the beat."